kingluo/routerify-lite/README.md

 It only provides the below functions:
 * path matching (including `:param` segment captures)

-The path matching could be backed by RegexSet or HashMap.
+The path matching could be done by RegexSet or HashMap.
-If your matching pattern is a regular expression, then use RegexSet.
-Otherwise, HashMap is the best choice.
+It would use RegexSet if the path contains `*` or `:param`.
+Otherwise, HashMap would be used.

 * error handling